carlosdagos/typeclassopedia/Typeclassopedia.md

 		     :: (Applicative f, Traversable t, Traversable t1) =>
 		        (a -> f b) -> t (t1 a) -> f (t (t1 b))

-`traverse` turns a `Traversable` into an `Applicative Functor`, this means that it allows the execution of side-effects within the structure, and returns a structure with the result of those side-effects.
+`traverse` turns a `Traversable` into an `Applicative` Functor, this means that it allows the execution of side-effects within the structure, and returns a structure with the result of those side-effects.

-`traverse . traverse` will then allow to run side-effects into nested Traversable structures.
+`traverse . traverse` will then allow to run side-effects into nested `Traversable` structures.

 ## Laws